For fewer than 25 employees

 Who must be HIPAA compliant?

+To obtain HIPAA certification, all organizations must abide by the HIPAA Rules.
 The HIPAA Rules apply to two groups: covered entities and business associates.
 A covered entity is a health plan, health care clearinghouse or health care provider who electronically transmit any health information.
 Examples of covered entities are:

 - Health insurance companies